 Highly sculptural swirl- or blob-shaped building forms may make for fabulous iconic museums or country villas, but as urban housing typologies they tend not to work.
 The city is an eco-system, of which housing is the largest physical component.
 A system is, by definition, never a “one-off” object, such as a singular work of art, but a network of pieces that interact, is expandable, and is therefore open.
 Unlike the closed singular building, housing has to consider the economical necessity of its multiplication and variation as a basic building type.
 This is not to say that housing has to systematically repeat sameness, of course.
 Far from it: like any eco-system, a good housing system incorporates diversity, flexibility, and resilience; it offers a range of possibilities for different ways of living and different kinds of households.
 It should be thought of as a support rather than a fixed, immutable structure.
 The paradox, however, is that to offer things like flexibility, certain limitations must simultaneously be established.
 There is no flexibility without some form of structure in place, from infra- to super- to architectural.

 Indeed, another problem with housing, unlike custom houses which are designed to fulfil a known, specific client’s needs, is that one never knows whom exactly one is designing for.
 Most likely, it is the proverbial family with 2.4 children, but this is less and less the case.
 One of the most fundamental problems with housing is that a set of assumptions have to be made about the eventual occupants.
-The challenge of our time, when it comes to housing, is post-Fordist in nature, the Model T of dwelling units no longer being suitable to this day and age.
+The challenge of our time, when it comes to housing, is post-Fordist in nature, the Model T of dwelling units no longer being suitable in this day and age.

 These kinds of questions are not normally central to architecture, but in the case of housing they most certainly are.
 As quantitative, more anonymous “background” rather than a qualitatively authored foreground figure, housing is seemingly dialectical to architecture.
 Perhaps, as was once considered the case, housing isn’t even architecture, strictly speaking.
 Perhaps housing is not fine art.
 But as cities grow, transform, and become more complex and diverse, they demand better housing thinking.